 The premise of Joelle Jones’ Lady Killer series is basically: What if Betty Draper was Jason Bourne?
-In the sequel to the hit 2015 mini-series, prim and proper housewife Josie Schuller and her family have moved to Cocoa Beach, Florida where, in between hosting tupperware parties and avoiding her mother-in-law, she is secretly starting up her own business as a freelance assassin.
+In the sequel to the hit 2015 mini-series, prim and proper housewife Josie Schuller and her family have moved to Cocoa Beach, Florida where she is secretly starting up her own business as a freelance assassin.

 While drawn in a modern comics style and rife with gory comics violence, Jones meticulously recreates the fashion and atmosphere of its 1960s setting, taking lots of cues from the advertising and design of that Mad Men era.
 Jones is known primarily for her stylish artwork but after co-writing the first series with frequent collaborator Jamie S. Rich, she is the solo creator on this new series (along with colorist Michelle Madsen).